 - Double vision, or diplopia, can result from a range of underlying conditions.

-- Diplopia can affect just one eye or both
+- Diplopia can affect just one eye or both.

-- Temporary double vision can be caused by alcohol or other recreational drugs
+- Temporary double vision can be caused by alcohol or other recreational drugs.

-- Treatments can include surgery, eye exercises, or corrective lenses
+- Treatments can include surgery, eye exercises, or corrective lenses.

 Causes of binocular double vision

-Squints cause the eyes to look in slightly different directions.
-This might be because the affected eye muscle(s):
+Strabismus causes the eyes to look in slightly different directions.
+This might be because the affected eye muscle or muscles:

-- Are paralyzed or weak
+- are paralyzed or weak

-- Have restricted movement
+- have restricted movement

-- Are too strong
+- are too strong

-- Have abnormal nerves controlling them
+- have abnormal nerves controlling them

 Sometimes, a squint can recur in people who had a squint as a child.
 In some cases, the treatment of a squint can actually cause double vision, despite the individual's vision being normal before the squint was treated.
 This is because the brain had been suppressing signals from one of the eyes in an attempt to maintain normal vision.

-Other causes of double vision
+Other conditions can cause double vision include:

 Certain thyroid problems can cause double vision.

-- Aneurysm: an aneurysm is a bulge in a blood vessel.
+- Aneurysm: An aneurysm is a bulge in a blood vessel.
 This can press on the nerve of the eye muscle.

-- Brain tumor/cancer: a tumor or growth behind the eye can interfere with free movement or damage the eye's nerves.
+- Brain tumor/cancer: A tumor or growth behind the eye can interfere with free movement or damage the eye's nerves.

-- Multiple sclerosis: a disease that affects the central nervous system, including nerves that supply the eyes.
+- Multiple sclerosis: A disease that affects the central nervous system, including nerves that supply the eyes.

-- Head injury: physically damaging the brain, nerves, muscles, or eye socket can restrict the movement of the eye and its muscles.
+- Head injury: Physically damaging the brain, nerves, muscles, or eye socket can restrict the movement of the eye and its muscles.